 Resources Used and Skills Needed

-- Costs: According to information provided in July 2011, the total cost for the program was $1.394 million, which was offset by the savings of not using a telephonic or staff interpreter for the 164,000 language-concordant visits added.
-(The cost for a staff member to interpret a 15-minute appointment is $6.72, while a telephone interpreter costs $1.29 per minute.)
+- Costs: According to information provided in August 2014, the total cost for the program was $1.7 million, which was offset by the savings of not requiring a telephonic or staff interpreter for the 567,000 language-concordant visits.

 Funding SourcesSouthern California Permanente Medical Group (SCPMG)